 There is one particular gem of a book I’d like to share: the artist’s take on the classic story of Dracula (title: Dracula, a symphony in Moonlight and Nightmares).
 I mean, just look at these paintings!
 You don’t see work like this in the comic world everyday.

 This was the last piece chosen by Seb McKinnon for his TAKE OVER.
-Thank you so much, we appreciate you taking the time to put this day together!
+Thank you again Seb, we really appreciate you taking the time to put this day together.